Policy and Procedure Name:

 the hand.
 If the amputation is at the elbow, a determination must be made

-regarding the functionality of the elbow before determining if the injured
+regarding the functionality of the elbow before determining if the IW is

 g.
 Amputation above